Vikaspogu/blog/content/blog/argo-operator-ksops-age.md

 ### Setup

-I am setting up this integration for my OpenShift cluster and I am using [ArgoCD Operator](https://argocd-operator.readthedocs.io/en/latest/) to be specific [openshift-gitops-operator](https://docs.openshift.com/container-platform/4.11/cicd/gitops/understanding-openshift-gitops.html).
-For encryption I'll be using [Age encryption](https://github.com/FiloSottile/age) as it is recommended over PGP by SOPS.
+I am setting up this integration on my OpenShift cluster and deploying ArgoCD via [Operator](https://argocd-operator.readthedocs.io/en/latest/).
+For file encryption I'll be using [Age encryption](https://github.com/FiloSottile/age) tool which is recommended over PGP by SOPS documentation.

 #### Step 1: Install and Generate the age key